Plantar Fasciitis – Heel Pain

 Get a proper diagnosis!

-There are over 40 causes of heel pain, and although plantar fasciitis is the most common one, it is important to get the correct diagnosis before starting any treatment regime.
+There are 40 causes of pain, although heel pain due to plantar fasciitis is the most common one, so it is important to get the correct diagnosis before starting any treatment regime and if you're wondering, Plantar fasciitis—how long does it last? the answer can vary depending on the individual and the treatment plan.

 Your local Podiatrist can help.